realA10001986/Time-Circuits-Display/README.md

 *Note: You cannot connect the sensor chip directly to the TCD control board; most sensors need at least a power converter/level-shifter.* This is why I exclusively used Adafruit or Seeed breakouts ([MCP9808](https://www.adafruit.com/product/1782), [BME280](https://www.adafruit.com/product/2652), [SI7021](https://www.adafruit.com/product/3251), [SHT40](https://www.adafruit.com/product/4885), [TMP117](https://www.adafruit.com/product/4821), [AHT20](https://www.adafruit.com/product/4566), [HTU31D](https://www.adafruit.com/product/4832)), which all allow connecting named sensors to the 5V the TCD board operates on.

-## Home Assistant / MQTT

-The TCD supports the MQTT protocol version 3.1.1 for the following features:

-### Display messages on TCD

-The TCD can subscribe to a user-configured topic and display messages received for this topic on the *Destination Time* display.
-This can be used to display the status of other HA/MQTT devices, for instance alarm systems.
-If the SD card contains a file named "ha-alert.mp3", this file will be played upon reception of a message (there is no default sound).

-Only ASCII messages are supported, the maximum length is 255 characters.

-### Control the TCD via MQTT

-The TCD can - to a limited extent - be controlled through messages sent to topic **bttf/tcd/cmd**.
-Support commands are
-- TIMETRAVEL: Start a time travel
-- RETURN: Return from time travel
-- BEEP_ON: Enables the *annoying beep*(tm)
-- BEEP_OFF: Disables the *annoying beep*(tm)
-- BEEP_30, BEEP_60: Set the beep modes as described [here](#beep-on-the-second)
-- ALARM_ON: Enable the alarm
-- ALARM_OFF: Disable the alarm
-- NIGHTMODE_ON: Enable manual night mode
-- NIGHTMODE_OFF: Disable manual night mode
-- MP_PLAY: Starts the Music Player
-- MP_STOP: Stops the Music Player
-- MP_NEXT: Jump to next song
-- MP_PREV: Jump to previous song
-- MP_SHUFFLE_ON: Enables shuffle mode in Music Player
-- MP_SHUFFLE_OFF: Disables shuffle mode in Music Player

-### Notify other devices of a time travel or alarm

-Upon a time travel, the TCD can send messages to topic **bttf/tcd/pub**.
-This can be used to control other props wirelessly, such as Flux Capacitor, SID, etc. The timing is identical to the wired protocol, see [here](#controlling-other-props).
-TIMETRAVEL is sent when IO14 goes high, ie with a lead time (ETTO LEAD) of 5 seconds.
-REENTRY is sent when the re-entry sequence starts (ie when IO14 goes low).
-Note that network traffic has some latency, so timing might not be as exact as a wired connection.

-When the [alarm](#how-to-set-up-the-alarm) sounds, the TCD can send "ALARM" to **bttf/tcd/pub**.

-### Setup

-In order to connect to a MQTT network, a "broker" (such as [mosquitto](https://mosquitto.org/), [EMQ X](https://www.emqx.io/), [Cassandana](https://github.com/mtsoleimani/cassandana), [RabbitMQ](https://www.rabbitmq.com/), [Ejjaberd](https://www.ejabberd.im/), [HiveMQ](https://www.hivemq.com/) to name a few) must be present in your network, and its address needs to be configured in the Config Portal.
-The broker can be specified either by domain or IP (IP preferred, spares us a DNS call).
-The default port is 1883.
-If a different port is to be used, append a ":" followed by the port number to the domain/IP, such as "192.168.1.5:1884".

-If your broker does not allow anonymous logins, a username and password can be specified.

-If you want your TCD to display messages as described above, you also need to specify the topic in the respective field.

-If you want your TCD to publish messages to bttf/tcd/pub (ie if you want to notify other devices about a timetravel and/or alarm), check the *Send event notifications* option.

-Limitations: MQTT Protocol version 3.1.1; TLS/SSL not supported; ".local" domains (MDNS) not supported; maximum message length 255 characters; server/broker must respond to PING (ICMP) echo requests.
-For proper operation with low latency, it is recommended that the broker is on your local network.
-Note that using HA/MQTT will disable WiFi power saving (as described below).

 ## Controlling other props

 ### Connecting props by wire